 Transforming the way an organization operates to realize cost savings, faster time to market and other benefits takes times.
 It is not possible to change any given test support structure overnight in the absence of a well thought out strategy and a dedicated test engineering program that can deliver quality at speed and support the connected traveler experience.
 Furthermore, with such programs, it is wise to follow a crawl, walk, run model, whereby the team builds on incremental successes that target low hanging fruit, realize key wins early on and thus build momentum, leading to the progressive realization of program transformation goals and objectives.

-Mindtree has helped leading travel brands implement these strategies and approaches to deliver outstanding cost savings, breaking through myopic views and reactive strategies ultimately allowing teams to reduce lead time and increase efficiency through eliminating waste and maximize throughput and resource utilization.
+Mindtree has helped leading travel brands implement these strategies and approaches to deliver outstanding cost savings, breaking through myopic views and reactive strategies ultimately allowing teams to reduce lead time and increase efficiency by eliminating waste and maximize throughput and resource utilization.
 In an industry where change is the name of the game, adopting this strategy delivers real change that impacts customer experience, thus leading to loyalty.

 To learn more about how we could amplify the test engineering efforts at your travel brand through a workshop or assessment activity to make it the go to brand for travelers, write to us here.